Teichm\"uller extremal maps on infinite Riemann surfaces: Introduction

 The above theorem is established for compact surfaces by Marden and Strebel \cite{MardenStrebel-Teich}, and they gave a new proof of the Teichm\"uller existence theorem for the compact surfaces using the fact that the above supremum is always achieved in finite-dimensional $A(X)$.
 For arbitrary Riemann surfaces, the supremum is achieved for maps that are homotopic to a Teichm\"uller-type map.

-{\it Open problems:} Characterize the Strebel/Busemann points of $T(X)$ in terms of the height map $f_{\#}:A(X)\to A(Y)$ (see Earle-Li \cite{EarleLi}).
+{\it Open problems:} Extend the above theorem to arbitrary Fuchsian group $\Gamma$.
+Characterize the Strebel/Busemann points of $T(X)$ in terms of the height map $f_{\#}:A(X)\to A(Y)$ (see Earle-Li \cite{EarleLi}).
 Characterize the homotopy classes that have uniquely extremal maps using the height map (see \cite{BLMM}).